-Rhode Island is committed to address equity issues, and plans to report on key equity plan indicators in the school, LEA, and state report cards.
 Aligned data and reporting will support feedback loops to inform RIDE and LEA leaders to identify and resolve areas of need including teacher/student assignments.
-Additionally, RIDE will coordinate to ensure talent management strategies are integrated as part of our overall school improvement strategy with LEAs.
+For a more detailed table of data broken out by district and school, please see Appendix D.Additionally, RIDE will coordinate to ensure talent management strategies are integrated as part of our overall school improvement strategy with LEAs.
 Other examples of related initiatives can be found in our Companion Guide to this ESSA State Plan.